shashikantRupin/worldref-assignment/README.md

 # React-UI
 ![Homepage Screenshot](./image.png)

-Welcome to the official repository of [Shashikant Rupin].
+Welcome to the official repository of Shashikant Rupin.
 This React application serves various purposes, including providing a homepage, user authentication through the login route, and allowing new users to register via the register route.

 ## Routes